Related Information about Entities

 In addition to looking at the items in the list above, the search engine may also look to see if there is an entry in the profile information database for those keywords considered to be candidate keywords.

-Once a name entity has been designated, name entity metadata is collected for that name entity, which can be taken from a search on the name entity or information taken from a separate profile information database.
+Once a named entity has been designated, named entity metadata is collected for that named entity, which can be taken from a search on the name entity or information taken from a separate profile information database.

-Will Yahoo adopt this “name entity” approach?
+Will Yahoo adopt this “named entity” approach?
 It would be interesting to see it in use.